michaelchadwick/michaelchadwick.info/blog/_posts/2023-01-10-soundlister-is-live.md

 title: 'SoundLister is Live'
 layout: post
 headerImage: posts/2023/soundlister-2023-01-10.png
-tags: audio list music playlist tool web
+tags: audio list music nebapp playlist tool web
 ---

 Are you a musician or sound designer or any sort?
 Ever just need to listen to a bunch of sketches or samples you've made, one after the other, but don't feel ready to put them into a "real" audio application like iTunes?
 Want to be able to listen to them from any device with an Internet connection and a web browser?